 - Waterproof rain jacket and rain pants.
 I wear this Marmot Gore-Tex jacket and these Red Ledge men’s pants because I can put them on and take them off without removing my boots.
-Greg wears whatever Mountain Hardwear Dry Q jacket was on sale at the time and Gore-Tex pants that zip all the way up both legs which he loves.
+Greg wears a Mountain Hardwear Dry Q jacket and Gore-Tex pants that zip all the way up both legs which he loves.
 But his pants were made by Moonstone which no longer exists, so…

 - Headband that covers my ears, or a stocking cap.
 I love my multi-purpose Buff.

 - Gloves.
 I have fleece lined windproof Marmots.
-Greg wears some Mountain Hardwears similar to these.
+Greg wears some Mountain Hardwear similar to these.